June 29 through July 26, 2014

 Any college or university student in good standing is eligible.
 Applicants must submit an official transcript of their undergraduate record at time of application and a doctors note that they are in good health and will be able to tolerate local conditions of heat and excavation work.
-Admissions are on a rolling basis beginning in January 2013.
-Application deadline: April 1, 2013.
+Admissions are on a rolling basis beginning sometime in January 2014.
+Application deadline: April 1, 2014.

 There is a visa required for travel to and throughout Israel which will be obtained at the airport upon arrival.
 All US and non-US citizens must arrive in Israel with a passport valid for at least six months after the program end date.